Fresh Starts Are Exciting, But How To Keep Motivation Going?

 How to Set Work Goals That Stay on Track

-1. Plan for Motivation to Drop
+1. Expect Motivation to Decline

-2. Tie Goals to Personal Choice
+2. Link Goals to Personal Values

 Freepik | Linking performance goals to personal values significantly increases internal motivation.

-Building Momentum That Lasts
+Building Lasting Momentum

 More in Motivation